Urban Greenspace and People Call

 Project Title - Catchment-scale benefits (flow reduction) and dis-benefits (debris blocking risk) of green-grey infrastructure in urban rivers

-PI - Dr Thomas Kjeldsen, Senior Lecturer, University of Bath
+Thomas Kjeldsen, University of Bath (pictured here)

 Presentation - CLICK HERE